18 traditional Dutch foods to eat in the Netherlands

 Bitterballen

-Bitterballen appears to be the most popular snack in Amsterdam and is mainly consumed with some of the best beer in the world.
+A favourite Dutch finger food Bitterballen appears to be the most popular snack in Amsterdam and is mainly consumed with some of the best beer in the world.
 It is similar to Krokets but in a tiny meatball size.
-There are rolled in crunchy breadcrumbs and deep-fried.
+These deep-fried crunchy balls are rolled in crunchy breadcrumbs and deep-fried.
 A typically Dutch snack they are served with mustard for dipping.
 They are immensely tasty when dipped I can see the reason the Dutch are addicted to these little tasty morsels.

 Frites

-What is the most popular dutch food?
-Who doesn’t like piping hot chips or French fries from hand-cut potatoes?
-Then these steaming hot chips are served in a cone with a vast selection of sauces to choose from.
+What is the most popular Dutch foods?
+Who doesn’t like piping hot chips or French fries from hand-cut potatoes served in a paper cone?
+Then these steaming hot chips are served in a cone with a vast selection of sauces to choose from including standard ketchup, curry sauce flavoured mayonnaise and many more.
 Heavenly Dutch Food.
 The Dutch call them: ‘Friet’, ‘Frites’, ‘Patat’ or ‘Vlaamse frieten’.

 These chips are cut quite thick (apparently Belgian style).
 The most popular sauce is called patatje oorlog or fries at war this is a combination of toppings including mayonnaise, raw onions and a peanut satay sauce.
 You can get curry sauces, hot sauces with sambal olek and my personal favourite a truffle mayo.
 That foodie memory of walking the streets of Amsterdam with my frite cone will stay with me forever.